MDobak/go-xerrors/README.md

 func main() {
     err := findUserByID(123)
     if err != nil {
-        // 1.
-The standard Error() method provides a concise, log-friendly message. fmt.Println("Concise log message:", err.Error())
+        // 1) err.Error() returns a concise, log-friendly message.
+        fmt.Println(err.Error())
+        // Output:
-        // Output: user 123 not found: sql: no rows in result set
+        // user 123 not found: sql: no rows in result set

-        // 2. xerrors.Print provides a rich, multi-line report for developers,
-        // including the stack trace from where the error was wrapped. xerrors.Print(err)
+        // 2) xerrors.Print shows a detailed message with a stack trace. xerrors.Print(err)
         // Output:
         // Error: user 123 not found: sql: no rows in result set